 Looking at those incidences,[9] we see somewhat of a mixed bag:

-Or, are we dealing with these two diseases in a different way?
+The comparison of lung cancer illustrates this point quite well.
+We have been successful in decreasing the incidence of lung cancer, but why?
+Is lung cancer really that much easier to prevent than diabetes, which has moved in the opposite direction?
+Are we dealing with these two diseases differently?
 If so, why?
-If they are both preventable, then why is the messaging coming out of authoritative health policy institutions so different?
+If they are both preventable, why is the messaging from authoritative health policy institutions so different?
 If taking a stand against smoking has proven effective, then why have we not yet taken a stand against the standard American diet?
-(Incidentally, fifty years ago it was shown that a healthful diet can also reduce lung cancer deaths, especially among heavy smokers.)[12]
-The National Center for Chronic Disease Prevention and Health Promotion (of CDC) has a page dedicated to the health and economic costs of chronic diseases.[13]
-While it mentions cigarette smoking and alcohol consumption, it does not mention diet.
+(Incidentally, fifty years ago, it was shown that a healthful diet can also reduce lung cancer deaths, especially among heavy smokers.)[12]

-Again, I wonder at all the reasons why—at all the industries that profit from the food you eat and the management of the resultant diseases, at the limited strategies by which we respond to those diseases—and I wonder also what the incidence trends of diabetes and other diseases related to malnutrition might look like if our society treated the consumption of provably dangerous foods the same as it treats the inhalation of provably dangerous tar and nicotine.
+The National Center for Chronic Disease Prevention and Health Promotion has a page dedicated to the health and economic costs of chronic diseases[13] While it mentions cigarette smoking and alcohol consumption, it does not mention diet.
+I wonder at all the reasons why—at all the industries that profit from the food you eat and the management of the resultant diseases, at the limited strategies by which we respond to those diseases—and I wonder what the incidence trends of diabetes and other diseases related to malnutrition might look like if our society treated the consumption of provably dangerous foods the same as it treats the inhalation of provably dangerous tar and nicotine.

 Read more articles in the “Future of Nutrition” series from Dr. T. Colin Campbell and Nelson Disla: